Copper(II) carbonate

 Copper(II) carbonate or cupric carbonate is a chemical compound with formula CuCO3.
 At ambient temperatures, it is an ionic solid (a salt) consisting of copper(II) cations Cu(2+) and carbonate anions CO3(2-).

-This compound is rarely encountered because it is difficult to prepare and readily reacts with water moisture from the air.
+This compound is rarely encountered because it is difficult to prepare and readily reacts with moisture from the air.
 The terms "copper carbonate", "copper(II) carbonate", and "cupric carbonate" almost always refer (even in chemistry texts) to a basic copper carbonate (or copper(II) carbonate hydroxide), such as Cu2(OH)2CO3 (which occurs naturally as the mineral malachite) or Cu3(OH)2(CO3)2 (azurite).
 For this reason, the qualifier neutral may be used instead of "basic" to refer specifically to CuCO3.